komadiina/spelltext/README.md

 $ kubectl config set-context --current --namespace=spelltext
 ```

-if you wish to access the deployment replicas via `ClusterIP` from the host, you can do so:
+if you wish to access the deployment replicas via `ClusterIP` CRD from the host, you can do so:
-- a) with the `kubectl port-forward` command (per-pod):
+- a) with the `kubectl port-forward` command (per-pod) (this is useful when testing `nats (nats://spelltext-nats:4222)` locally, against host):
 ```sh
 # from the 'spelltext' namespace
 $ kubectl get pods